dubeyrahul/dubeyrahul.github.io/_posts/2020-07-25-feature-stores.md

 For e.g. `Serving Infrastructure` consists of not just the model that is being served but also the features or feature-transformation logic.

-`Feature Store` is thus not just a place for you to store and retrieve your features from.
-It is also the infrastructure to: create those features, manage metadata around the features, make features discoverable, make it consistently available offline and online, monitor the quality of the features, and in some cases even provide consistent API for performing feature engineering.
+`Feature Store` is thus not just a database for you to store and retrieve your features from.
+It is also the infrastructure to: create those features, manage metadata around the features, make features discoverable, make it shareable, make it consistently available offline and online, monitor the quality of the features, and in some cases even provide consistent API for performing feature engineering.

 Now that we know what a feature store is roughly supposed to do, let's dive into some core problems that Data scientists and ML Engineers face and how a good `Feature Store` can solve those problems.

 #### Feature Consistency
-Feature consistency affects the ML use-cases where predictions are made in real-time, i.e. the predictions are not pre-computed and served as is without any computation at request time.
+Feature consistency affects the ML use-cases where predictions are made in real-time, i.e. the predictions are not pre-computed, cached, and served as is without any computation at request time.
 In real-time serving, we get some request, extract features based on the request, feed it into the model and return the prediction.
-A fair number of business-driving production use-cases fall under this: CTR prediction, Search Ranking, Home feed ranking, Transaction fraud prediction, etc, so this is definitely a problem worth solving.
+A fair number of business-driving production use-cases such as: CTR prediction, Search Ranking, Home Feed Ranking, Transaction Fraud Prediction, etc. fall under real-time serving use-case, so this is definitely a problem worth solving.
 Wait, what exactly is the problem here?

 When a DS/MLE builds a model to solve a problem (e.g. CTR prediction), the process usually looks like this:
-1. Get data from Data-warehouse or Data-lake
+1. Get data from Data-warehouse or Datalake
 2. Do feature engineering: transform your strings to one-hot, compute historical aggregates and so on (usually done in Python-based-stack: Pandas, NumPy, PySpark)
 3. Train your model on these features, evaluate for quality
 4. Make it available for serving

-The problem comes when you have to do feature-engineering/transformation online right before you feed your feature-vector to your model to make prediction.
+At serving time, you don't have this full-fledged feature-vector ready, so how does one do feature-engineering/transformation online right before you feed your feature-vector to your model to make prediction.
 Where does that feature-engineering code live?
-DS/MLE wrote in Python in their notebook but how does it translate to your low-latency Java service?
+DS/MLE wrote their feature engineering logic in Python in their notebook but how does it translate to your low-latency Java service?
+Let's see some options.

 **Option 1: Duplicate the code**